qmkDuran/Crypto-Project/README.md

 ## Lessons Learned

-- How to use HTML, CSS and JavaScipt.
+- How to use React and CSS
+- How to use Netlify to deploy the website.